chronolaw/boost_guide/README.md

 #Boost Guide
-This is the sample code for Boost library Guide  zxm.
+This is the sample code for Boost library Guide  zxm guofan.

 ##Requirements
 * Linux or other UNIX like